-The AER has also advised that it has not raised any compliance issues with Endeavour Energy in relation to the efficient investment in, and/or efficient operation and use of electricity services in 2016-17 for the long term interests of consumers of electricity.
+The AER has also advised that it has not raised any compliance issues with Endeavour Energy in relation to the efficient investment in, and/or efficient operation and use of electricity services in 2017-18 for the long term interests of consumers of electricity.

-I am satisfied that Endeavour Energy has complied with its obligations under this component of the guarantee between transaction completion on 14 June 2017 and 30 June 2017.
+I am satisfied that Endeavour Energy has complied with its obligations under this component of the guarantee between 1 July 2017 and 30 June 2018.